List of Latvian submissions for the Academy Award for Best International Feature Film: Submissions

+Latvia's first nominated film was the animation Flow directed by Gints Zilbalodis, the film won the Academy Award for Best Animated Feature, marking the first fully independent animation to do so.

+All the films submitted are primary in Latvian language, with the exception of Flow, which features no dialogue.

 The academy selection committee reviews all submissions for this award, and votes the five candidates via secret ballot voting.

-For Latvia, the panel works on behalf of the National Film Centre of Latvia (NFCL).
+A panel works on behalf of the National Film Centre of Latvia (NFCL).
 (Note: Latvian: Latvijas Nacionālais Kino Centrs) As of 2022, it consists of Latvian Filmmakers Union (Note: Latvian: Latvijas Kinematogrāfistu Savienība) chairperson Ieva Romanova, Ministry of Culture secretary Dace Vilsone, critic Kristīne Simsone, filmmaker Dace Pūce, film producer Alise Ģelze, and animator Edmunds Jansons.
 Dita Rietuma, film historian and director of the NFCL, is head of the panel since 2020.
 They would hold a meeting to decide on the submission, and would often announce the reason for the final decision.
 Previous members include film historian Viktors Freibergs, director and Latvian Academy of Culture [lv] (Note: Latvian: Latvijas Kultūras Akadēmija) professor Dāvis Sīmanis, chairwoman of the Latvian Cinematographers Union (Note: Latvian: Latvijas Kinematogrāfistu Savienības) Zane Balčus, chairman of the Baltic Sea Documentary Film Forum Zane Balčus and Dzintars Dreibergs, as well as film producer Uldis Cekulis.